Generative inverse design of multimodal resonant structures for locally resonant metamaterials: Inverse design problem for multi-band gap elastodynamic metamaterials

-Here, the modal effective mass $\Msss_i$ replaces the lumped mass, the (complex) modal frequency $\Npls_i$ replaces the natural pulsation, and the residual mass $\Msss\Rsd$ is used to account for the mass that is not linked to any modes.
+Here, the modal effective masses $\Msss_i$ replace a single lumped mass, the (complex) modal frequencies $\Npls_i$ replace the natural pulsation, and the residual mass $\Msss\Rsd$ is used to account for the mass that is not linked to any modes.
 In particular, we define $\Msss\Rsd$ such that the static mass $\Msss\Dnm(0)$ equals the physical mass, regardless of how many modes are truncated from the sum.
+If such a resonator is used for the creation of SLMs, each modal mass-pulsation couple contributes to a band gap.